cottonmalone/dudu-bot/README.md

 Rafa10 for getting the get heap function to work.

-mdbell for noexes and KrankRival for the noexes .nsp port.
+mdbell for noexes and KrankRival for the noexes sysmodule.

 **Prerequisites:**